Niliya-Shree/docker-app/README.md

-# docker-app
+# Node appliction created using Docker
-This is a docker application
+This is a basic node application which is converted into a Docker image using Dockerfile.